All changes (with exception of new programs) currently submitted will be effective for the 2019-20 Catalog.

-*Course and program proposals have workflow reviews that occur before it enters the CAS Curriculum Committee’s queue.
+*Program proposals and some course proposals have workflow reviews that occur before it enters the CAS Curriculum Committee’s queue.
 The committee will attempt to review proposals according to the submission deadlines listed, but delays or rollbacks prior to a proposal coming to the committee may cause delays to when the committee can review.

 All new course proposals and course modifications must include Student Learning Outcomes (SLOs).
-For assistance with developing and writing SLOs, please contact the Director of Assessment, Ruth Cain or FaCET Faculty Fellow, Caitlin Horsmon.
+For assistance with developing and writing SLOs, please contact the Director of Assessment, Ruth Cain.

 - Writing Intensive courses – Sent to Reading and Writing Board